mit-history/cfrp-hack/database.md

 {:toc}
 </details>

+### Overview

+There are cases in which it's valuable to understand the actual structure of the database, in terms of tables, columns and relationships.

+This page is mostly for developer reference.
+It will be more common to work with the data via the [REST API](api), rather than with the database itself.

+### Tables

 Below find a list of the most relevant tables in the CFRP database, with most of their relevant fields.
 Omitted are adminstrative tables, timestamp columns, and similar plumbing.

-NB: All of the data from these tables are also accessible via the [REST API](api).

-Also, there is a complete dump of the database, in PostgreSQL compatible dumpfile format [here](/assets/data/cfrp-database.dump).

-### Registers
+#### Registers

 ```
 |           Column           |            Type             |